History · Horizon

 Final Reflection

-Where does intellectual honesty leave you?
+Where does intellectual seriousness leave you?

 The most honest answer is the right one.